GBLille/MassiveFold/README.md

 alignment job to be over, if the alignments are not provided by the user.

-3. **post_treatment**: on CPU, it finishes the job by gathering all batches outputs and produces plots with the [MF_plots module](#massivefold_plots-output-representation) to visualize the run's performances.
+3. **post_treatment**: on CPU, it finishes the job by gathering all batches outputs and produces plots with the [plots module](#massivefold_plots-output-representation) to visualize the run's performances.
 This job is executed only once all the structure predictions are over.

 ## Installation

-MassiveFold was initially developed to run massive sampling with [AFmassive](https://github.com/GBLille/AFmassive) and relies on it for its installation.
+MassiveFold was developed to run massive sampling with [AFmassive](https://github.com/GBLille/AFmassive) and [ColabFold](https://github.com/sokrypton/ColabFold) and relies on them for its installation.

 ### Steps